 While encouraging the advancement of Humanist philosophy and principles, we like to stretch your minds and your smiles!
 We are dedicated to providing interesting educational and social events for adults and families that will promote critical thinking, the pursuit of justice, personal acts of compassion, and community service.
 Our Humanist Chaplain is available to assist with celebrations and memorials.
 Like us on facebook, follow our tweets, and learn more about HFSD and humanism at our website.

-Humanity On Call is a program of the Humanist Fellowship of San Diego dedicated to helping less fortunate San Diegans.
+Humanity On Call is a program of the Humanist Fellowship of San Diego dedicated to helping less fortunate San Diegans and protecting the earth we share.
 Our projects express the values of Humanism in a concrete and compassionate fashion.
 If you possess the heart and the desire to reach out and make a difference in your community, JOIN US!, and impact the lives of your neighbors.

 Kahal Am is a compelling option for modern Jewish identity in the San Diego Area.
 Humanistic Jews understand Judaism as the human-centered history, culture, civilization, ethical values, and shared experiences of the Jewish people.
 We believe that individuals shape their own lives independent of a supernatural authority.
 You may recognize that our humanistic views of Jewish culture, traditions, and observances correspond with the way in which you would like to cherish your Judaism.
 Our warm, caring community welcomes anyone who identifies with Judaism, including intercultural families.
 We hope our website will give you an understanding of Humanistic Judaism and we encourage you to visit our congregation.
 Facebook Twitter